greg-raven/Department-21/_posts/2019-08-26-i-was-thinking.md

 I was thinking: If Hillary’s speeches cost $250,000 an hour, how come no one shows up to her free ones?

-I was thinking: The DNC is mad at Russia because they ‘think’ they were trying to manipulate our election by exposing that the DNC manipulated the last presidential election.
+I was thinking: The DNC is mad at Russia because they “think” they were trying to manipulate our election by exposing that the DNC manipulated the last presidential election.

 I was thinking: If Democrats don’t want foreigners involved in our elections, why do they campaign in Spanish and think it’s alright for illegals to vote?